Rotifer/tk/perl_tk/tk_lesson_002.md

 - You can think of the grid it creates like a spreadsheet or an HTML table
 - The _grid_ cells can be composed of one or more columns or rows by setting the _-rowspan_ or _-columnspan_ options
 - The code example above sets the _-columnspan_ option for the _$lbl_feedback_ label to 2

+### What this GUI shows

+- The GUI we have produced here is basic and functional
+- It exemplifies many of the major themes of general GUI development:
+	1. Creating GUI widgets
+	2. Using a geometry manager to lay the widgets out and display them on the GUI
+	3. Attaching event handlers to widget events such as button clicks
+	4. Getting user input and doing something with it
+	5. Giving the user feedback

+### GUI improvements

+- We could add a GUI main window title
+- Widget options could be set to make it look better
+- A database would be a better storage location than a flat file
+- there is no data validation: The _Entry_ for age implies a number but any text value can be entered here
+- All of these improvements will be implemented in later lessons

+### Coding style issues

+- There are multiple problems with the code layout here
+- For a small GUI such as this, it isn't such an issue but for larger more complex GUIs, it would be highly problematic
+- I will show in later lessons how object oriented approaches can make GUI development easier and more scalable